 The Centers for Medicare and Medicaid Services (CMS) issued new rules limiting enrollment and disenrollment from Medicare Advantage (Part C) and Part D prescription drug plans for Medicare beneficiaries with low incomes.
-In the past, people with Medicare and Medi-Cal coverage (also known as dual eligibles) – and beneficiaries with the Part D Extra Help (also known as the low-income subsidy) that lowers their Part D drug costs could change their Medicare Advantage or Part D plan any time throughout the year.
-The new rule, which became effective January 1, 2019, limits enrollment changes to once per quarter.
+In the past, people with Medicare and Medi-Cal coverage (also known as dual eligibles) – and beneficiaries with the Part D Extra Help that lowers their Part D drug costs could change their Medicare Advantage or Part D plan any time throughout the year.
+Effective January 1, 2019, the new rule limits enrollment changes to only once per quarter.

 With funding from our California Senior Medicare Patrol (SMP), our partners, Justice in Aging created a factsheet that explains these changes in detail and how they impact low-income Medicare beneficiaries in California.

 Read the fact sheet and share: Medicare Plan Enrollment Changes for Dual Eligibles and Low-Income Subsidy Recipients in California.